awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 ## Prerequisites<a name="create-env-ec2-prereq"></a>

-Complete the steps in [Setting Up AWS Cloud9](setting-up.md) so that you can sign in to the AWS Cloud9 console and create environments\.
+Complete the steps in [Setting up AWS Cloud9](setting-up.md) so that you can sign in to the AWS Cloud9 console and create environments\.

-## Create an EC2 Environment with the Console<a name="create-environment-console"></a>
+## Create an EC2 Environment with the console<a name="create-environment-console"></a>

 1. Sign in to the AWS Cloud9 console as follows:
    + If you're the only individual using your AWS account or you are an IAM user in a single AWS account, go to [https://console\.aws\.amazon\.com/cloud9/](https://console.aws.amazon.com/cloud9/)\.